simonmichael/hledger/hledger/hledger.m4.md

 # QUERIES

 One of hledger's strengths is being able to quickly report on a precise subset of your data.
-Most hledger commands accept an optional query to restrict their scope.
+Most hledger commands accept optional query arguments to restrict their scope.
 The syntax is as follows:

 - Zero or more space-separated query terms.